I’m currently looking more into security aspects of distributed systems, with most efforts going into privacy preservation when monitoring crowds.

 Our current research mainly concentrates on increasing the accuracy of detections (and thus the data analyses) and preserving privacy, which form part of our Living Smart Campus project at the UT.
 Much of this work is done in collaboration with the Polytechnical University of Bucharest.

-The most important component of our current work is to monitor crowd flows while preserving privacy by design.
+An important component of our work is to monitor crowd flows while preserving privacy by design.
 This has turned out to be a nasty problem that has not been addressed enough.
 Counting the number of devices at a single location while protecting them from being identified is relatively simple.
-The dificulty is counting the number of devices that move from location A to location B in a privacy-preserving manner.
-We are exploring two types of solutions.
+The difficulty is counting the number of devices that move from location A to location B in a privacy-preserving manner.

 WiFi scanning: what we did (understanding measurements)